 We flew over from London Stansted and it couldn’t have been an easier or quicker journey, just 1 hour in the air and we touched down in 35 degree heat.
 On arrival, we were met by our transfer – we travelled by mini-bus but you could easily hire a car for collection at Bergerac Airport.
 The journey took around 45 minutes to our accommodation and saw us driving through endless rolling countryside and vineyards.

 We stayed at a huge self-catering cottage called Les Gîtes de Sarah, with two swimming pools on site and an in a beautiful location.
-If you plan on attending the festival or exploring the area, I recommend hiring a car to give you full freedom.
-If you’re planning your summer travels and want to stick to your budget, there are 142 Ryanair routes from London Stansted this summer including six new routes to Kiev, Lviv, Nantes, Kalamata, Rodez and Vigo.
+If you plan on attending the festival or exploring the area, I recommend hiring a car.
+If you’re planning your summer travels and want to stick to your budget.
+There are 142 Ryanair routes from London Stansted including six new routes to Kiev, Lviv, Nantes, Kalamata, Rodez and Vigo.

 Why you should do a festival abroad